Scope and process

 It is possible to submit your complaint only if you have previously submitted a written complaint to your telecommunication company and received an answer, or if you haven’t received an answer within a reasonable amount of time – usually 3 months.

 The complaint can be submitted through this online form or you can contact the Secretariat, whose contact information can be found at the bottom of this page.
 Please attach a copy of all the documents, which are relevant for your case.
-Only complaints written in Danish will be considered.

 When submitting a complaint you will be charged a fee of 175 DKK, which will be returned to you should you be successful in your complaint, partly or fully.